BishalChhetri/My_Task/README.md

 # Getting Started with Create React App

-This project was simple task to add the name ans sectors involved for that person.
+This project was simple task to add the name and sectors involved for that person.

 ## Available Scripts